Cross-country comparisons

 Sources Used

-The main sources used in this review of leave polices and research are the country notes prepared by the members of the International Network on Leave Policies and Research, following a common format.
-Two countries not included in previous reviews – Argentina and Serbia – have had new country notes prepared.
-For countries that have appeared in previous reviews, country notes are reviewed and revised each year by authors.
-For 2022, all country notes have been edited by five of the network’s coordinators: Alison Koslowski, Sonja Blum, Ivana Dobrotić, Gayle Kaufman, and Peter Moss.
-Lead editorship rotates, and for 2022 Alison Koslowski was lead editor.
+The main sources used for the tables in this review are the country notes prepared by the members of the International Network on Leave Policies and Research, following a common format.
+One country not included in previous reviews – Colombia – has had a new country note prepared.

 The expertise and work of the country note authors is gratefully acknowledged.